-Some of the information the NSW Food Authority collects is personal information such as names and contact details or health information such as symptoms and details of illness.
+Some of the information the NSW Food Authority collects is personal information like names and contact details, or health information like symptoms and details of illness.

 This may be either:

 - included in data the Food Authority must maintain such as food business notifications, or

 Personal information includes any detail or group of details needed to identify a specific person.

 Individuals to whom the personal or health information relates, and only those individuals, have rights to: